xianglusoc/xianglusoc.github.io/index.md

 I am broadly interested in AI and society / computational social science, migration, race and ethnicity, public opinion and attitudes, and media studies.
 My recent work focuses on the influence of demographic factors on social biases in human annotation processes, racial representation and nation-building discourse in media, and the socio-psychological mechanisms underlying public attitudes toward international migration.

 To learn more about my publications, check out my [researchgate](https://www.researchgate.net/profile/Xiang-Lu-35) and [ORCiD](https://orcid.org/0000-0003-4781-1997) pages.
+Download my CV [here](./docs/Xiang Lu CV.pdf).

 Contact: xiang.lu49[at]foxmail.com